Based on book/manga?: Yes, Liang Sheng, Can we not be sad?

 Initial thoughts: The first two Episodes builds the foundation of the story.
 We glimpse Jiang and Liang’s childhood, and eventual transition into into young adulthood.
 The child actors did a fantastic job.
 This enabled a smooth transition from backstory to the main story.
 Although I wasn’t necessarily me glued to the screen, then again neither was I later on.

 The building to the main story created excitement for wants waiting ahead.
 A quarter way, there was still waiting and only a few glimmers of hope.
 On paper relationship between Jiang and Cheng is very interesting and unique.
 However the execution is flat and a bore.

 The biggest and last straw for me are the many hospital scenes within the first dozen episodes. – this excluded the character with a terminal illness.
 Before that someone on hospital bed every other second is annoying.
 Whenever there are many hospitals scenes feels shallow, over the top drama, and a fillers. – medical dramas are the exceptions.

-To make the final decision weather to throw in the towel, I read comprehensive plot overview.
+To make the final decision wether to throw in the towel, I read comprehensive plot overview.
 What I discovered was a story that provide me endless frustration and results in boredom.

 Who are the main characters?
 Which actors play them?

 Liang Sheng played by Ma Tianyu

 What it’s good for?
 A scoop of juiciness if you love melodramas.